alybaek2/cpvc/Code.md

 The WPF UI project for CPvC.
 Important classes include:

-* `Core`: A wrapper for the `CoreCLR` class, with the ability to run the core continually in a background thread and providing delegates for VSync events and auditing.
+* `Core`: A wrapper for the `CoreCLR` class, with the ability to run the core continually in a background thread and provide delegates for VSync events and auditing.
 * `Machine`: Represents an instance of a CPvC virtual machine.
 In addition to running the core, this class also maintains the history of the machine in the form of a branching timeline.
 Bookmarks (essentially just snapshots) are organized within this timeline.
 Other events, such as key presses are also captured, though not currently used.